mtozzo/achievers-api-tutorial/tutorial/step9.md

 };
 ```

-Now we can go back to our `Main` component and add in the finishing touches.
+Return to the `Main` component and add the finishing touches.

 ###### src/Main.js

-At the top, let's add some new `import` statements.
-The `Message` and Lodash imports are for doing some basic validation before we attempt to make a request to the Achievers API:
+At the top, add the following `import` statements.
+The `Message` and Lodash imports are for basic validation before making a request to the Achievers API:

 ```diff
 -import { Button, Form, Segment, Dimmer, Loader } from 'semantic-ui-react'